-The Sheshnag later forms glaciers over the Himalayas while the Aru merges into the Kolahoi Glacier.
-The famous Amarnath Yatra, an important Hindu pilgrimage, pass through Pahalgam, from where it takes another 3 days to complete.
+The Sheshnag later forms glaciers over the Himalayas, while the Aru merges into the Kolahoi Glacier.
+The famous Amarnath Yatra, an important Hindu pilgrimage, passes through Pahalgam, from where it takes another 3 days to complete.

 The place is also a popular camping site and is situated at a distance of just 6 km from Amarnath.
 Additionally, Hajan, a popular destination in the Baramulla district of Jammu & Kashmir, is located in the vicinity.

 Owing to its scenic beauty, a number of Bollywood movies have been shot in this place.
 Visitors wishing to spend their vacation in Pahalgam can visit this place at any time of the year.